Ministry-of-Silly-Scripts/mineSweeper/NOTES.md

   - ✅ UAT 2.1: Initialize board
   - ✅ UAT 2.2: Board should have all squares unopened upon initialization
   - ✅ UAT 2.3: Board should show all squares' states when printed
+  - 🚧 UAT 2.4: Board should have N squares with bombs

+### Pomodoro 4 🍅:

+- UAT 2.4: Board should have N squares with bombs